langosco/decompile-tracr/README.md

 ## Status
 ### Enhancements
+- [x] add augmentation for compressed models
+- [x] ensure that despite augmentation there is no train/val/test overlap
+- [x] store deduped programs in hdf5 instead of json
 - [x] add tests for compiling
 - [x] remove SOps that are all (or mostly) None
 - [x] use multiple test inputs;